Adelaide United FC

+In recent years, Adelaide United has grown a reputation of developing young players and selling them to overseas clubs.
+Notable examples include Nestory Irankunda's sale to Bayern Munich for a league record fee, Archie Goodwin, Joe Gauci, Musa Toure, Steven Hall, and Riley McGree, all on transfer fees.
+They've also facilitated moves overseas for Louis D'Arrigo and Mohamed Toure.
+According to the International Centre for Sports Studies, in 2024, the club ranked 43rd in the world and second in the AFC for minutes given to under-21 players.

 History

-2003–2005: A-League transfer
+2003–2005: Beginnings

-In August 2003 Adelaide City withdrew from the National Soccer League (NSL), leaving Adelaide with no NSL presence for the first time since the beginning of the league in 1977.
+In August 2003, Adelaide City withdrew from the National Soccer League (NSL), leaving Adelaide with no NSL presence for the first time since the league's inception in 1977.
 West Adelaide had previously withdrawn from the NSL in 1999.
-In response, Adelaide United was created on 12 September 2003, with builder and property developer Gordon Pickard funding the new club and former Soccer Australia and FIFA executive Basil Scarsella as Chairman.
+In response, Adelaide United was created on 12 September 2003, with real estate businessman Gordon Pickard funding the new club and former Soccer Australia and FIFA executive Basil Scarsella as chairman.

-On 13 September former Brisbane Strikers and Newcastle Breakers manager John Kosmina was officially announced as the manager, and within the frame of a few weeks time a team was cobbled together mostly with the remnants of the Adelaide City squad to compete in the clubs inaugural season.
-On 17 October 2003 Adelaide United won its first NSL match, against Brisbane Strikers 1–0 in front of a crowd in excess of 16,000 people.
+On 13 September, former Brisbane Strikers and Newcastle Breakers manager John Kosmina was officially announced as the manager.
+Within a few weeks, a team was assembled, mostly with the remnants of the Adelaide City squad to compete in the clubs inaugural season.
+On 17 October 2003, Adelaide United won its first NSL match against Brisbane Strikers, with a score of 1–0.

-After an impressive home-and-away season, including a seven-match unbeaten streak during November and December 2003, Adelaide United reached the NSL preliminary final, losing to Perth Glory.
-The NSL came to an end at the completion of the 2003–04 season after 28 seasons with The Reds only competing in the final season as governing body Australian Soccer Association (later Football Federation Australia) shut down the league in preparation for the launch of the fully professional A-League almost 12 months later, on 26 August 2005.
+After a successfulhome-and-away season, including an unbeaten seven-match streak during November and December 2003, Adelaide United reached the NSL preliminary final, ultimately losing to Perth Glory.
+The NSL concluded at the end of the 2003–04 season after 28 seasons, with The Reds only participating in the final season.
+The governing body, Australian Soccer Association (later Football Federation Australia), shut down the league in preparation for the launch of the fully professional A-League almost 12 months later, on 26 August 2005.